ohjonah/401-notes/1-week/3-Async-and-File-System-io.md

 fs.readFile(`${__dirname}/data/data.txt`);
 ```

-Helpful Tip: Build a wrapper to make it testable (like in read-file-test demo)
+**Helpful Tip: Build a wrapper to make it testable (like in read-file-test demo)**

 # Assignment Prep

+- offset buffer size;
+- offset info in your txt files to make sure you are calling them asynchronously
+- describe how done works